8ctopus/apache-php-fpm-alpine/README.md

 ## cool features

 - php 8 or 7
-- Apache and php configuration files are exposed on the host.
+- Apache and php configuration files are exposed on the host
-- Just works with any domain name.
+- Just works with any domain name
-- https is configured out of the box.
+- https is configured out of the box
-- All changes to config files are automatically applied (hot reload).
+- All changes to config files are automatically applied (hot reload)
-- Xdebug is configured for remote debugging (no headaches).
+- Xdebug is configured for php step by step debugging
+- Profile php code with SPX

 _Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.